awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-sharepointconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SecretArn`  <a name="cfn-kendra-datasource-sharepointconfiguration-secretarn"></a>
 The Amazon Resource Name \(ARN\) of credentials stored in AWS Secrets Manager\.
 The credentials should be a user/password pair\.
+If you use SharePoint Server, you also need to provide the sever domain name as part of the credentials\.
 For more information, see [Using a Microsoft SharePoint Data Source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-sharepoint.html)\.
-For more information about AWS Secrets Manager, see [ What Is AWS Secrets Manager ](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager* user guide\.
+For more information about AWS Secrets Manager, see [ What Is AWS Secrets Manager ](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the * AWS Secrets Manager * user guide\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`